viamrobotics/docs/docs/modular-resources/configure.md

 Once you have [added a module](#add-a-modular-resource-from-the-viam-registry) from the Viam registry, you can add any number of the modular resources it provides to your robot by adding new components or services configured with your modular resource's [model](/modular-resources/key-concepts/#models).

 Follow the same steps as when you added the first modular resource, clicking **Create component** or **Create service** as applicable.
-You will be prompted to click **Add module** again while configuring the resource, though no duplicate module will be added to the `modules` section of the config.
+You will be prompted to click **Add module** again while configuring the resource, though no duplicate module will be added to the `modules` section of the configuration.

 If you prefer to use raw JSON, the following properties are available for modular resources: